Define the function f(t) = exp(-pi * t^2)

 plt.subplots_adjust(bottom plt.show()

-/var/folders/v8/l5q0bw4s2ln17s59y7cc86rm0000gn/T/ipykernel_70773/938168490.py:30: UserWarning:
+/var/folders/v8/l5q0bw4s2ln17s59y7cc86rm0000gn/T/ipykernel_31663/938168490.py:30: UserWarning:

 This figure was using a layout engine that is incompatible with subplots_adjust and/or tight_layout; not calling subplots_adjust.

-We observe that the transform \(\hat{f}\) of the function \(f\) is oscillatory.
-This oscillatory nature is due to the complex exponential term \(e^{-2\pi i \nu t}\) in the integral.
+Balac (2011) highlights that the Fourier transform \(\hat{f}\) of the function \(f\) is inherently oscillatory.
+This behavior arises from the complex exponential term \(e^{-2\pi i \nu t}\) in the integral definition of the transform.

 import numpy as np